plotly/plotly.github.io/_posts/plotly2/2016-10-07-hot-to-create-multiple-y-axis-plots.md

  - title: Create a Plot
    sub-steps:
     - copy: "After adding your data, go to GRAPH on the left-hand side, then 'Create'.
-Choose your 'Chart type', and add your traces using the X and Y dropdown (this section is different depending on the [chart type]((http://help.plot.ly/tutorials/#basic))).
+Choose your 'Chart type', and add your traces using the X and Y dropdown (this section is different depending on the [chart type]((http://help.plot.ly/tutorials/#basic)).
 We'll use the [grouped bar](http://help.plot.ly/grouped-bar-chart/) chart type for this tutorial."
       img: "![Subplot Trace](../static/images/multiple-y-axes/values.png)"

  - title: Select a Subplot
    sub-steps:
-   - copy: "We need two traces before we introduce the multiple y-axis feature, so we'll click the blue '+Trace' button on the right-hand side of the panel to add the second trace."
+   - copy: "We need two traces before we introduce the multiple y-axes feature, so we'll click the blue '+Trace' button on the right-hand side of the panel to add the second trace."
      img: "![Second trace](../static/images/multiple-y-axes/second trace.png)"
    - copy: "We'll do the same for our third trace, but after we choose the [line graph](http://help.plot.ly/make-a-line-graph/) chart type for this trace and select our x and y values, we'll click on 'Subplot and Multiple Axes'."
      img: "![Third trace](../static/images/multiple-y-axes/subplot button.png)"